jjsayleraxio/AxioLocusZoom/README.md

 install_github("jjsayleraxio/AxioLocusZoom")
 ```

+The master branch contains the latest release.
+Check out the [releases](https://github.com/jjsayleraxio/AxioLocusZoom/releases) page to view a specific release.

 <hr>

 ###### Source: The Center for Statistical Genetics at the University of Michigan School of Public Health, [locuszoom](https://statgen.github.io/locuszoom/)